 Please email school by 8.30am on firstname.lastname@example.org and tell us the name and form of your child and the reason they are off.
 Please give full details rather than just saying that they are ill.
 Students can return to school when they have tested negative.

-If students are working remotely how will they access work?
+If students are self-isolating how will they access work?

 Students will use Google Classroom and more information about this can be found in the student section of the website.